ciscoheat/simplest-sitegen/README.md

 npx simplest
 ```

 This will start a [Browsersync](https://browsersync.io/) server, and open up a browser window for you.
+Any changes in `src` will update the browser automatically.

-In case it doesn't work, `npm install browser-sync` should fix it.
+In case the dev server doesn't work straight away, `npm install browser-sync` should fix it.

 ## Cache busting included